PhasicFlow/phasicFlow/src/PostprocessData/readme.md

 );
 ```

-If you want to activate in-simulaiton postprocessing, you need to add these lines to the `settings/settingsDict` file:
+If you want to activate in-simulation postprocessing, you need to add these lines to the `settings/settingsDict` file:

 ```cpp
 libs   ("libPostprocessData.so");